Biosensors, Sternal Harness, Apollo 11

 The complete assembly consisted of a cotton duck belt fitted with snap fastners and teflon-coated beta cloth pockets, which attached the assembly to either the constant wear garment or the liquid cooling garment.
 The components consisted of an electrocardiograph signal conditioner, an impedance pneumograph signal conditioner, and a DC-DC converter.
 These instruments monitored the physiological functions of the astronaut.

-Transferred from NASA to the Museum in 1986.
+NASA transferred these sensors to the Museum in 1970.

 Transferred from NASA/JSC